dgdekoning/myFAIR-iKnowIT/README.md

 For this testcase we are using variant selection by GEMINI analysis using genome in the bottle data.
 Specifically, we will be using Ashkenazim Father-Mother-Son trio data from the Personal Genome Project.
 You can download the down sampled version of the dataset created by the GEMINI team from a GIAB trio dataset.
 The vcf file can be found [here](https://bioinf-galaxian.erasmusmc.nl/galaxy/library/list#folders/F8ae2ca084c0c0c70/datasets/e4e82f84348cba8c) and the ped file can be found [here](https://bioinf-galaxian.erasmusmc.nl/galaxy/library/list#folders/F8ae2ca084c0c0c70/datasets/5e4dbb32432c1676).
-For the GEO data matrix option there is no workflow available.
+For the GEO data matrix option there is a workflow available that is using DEseq2.
 You can follow the steps to filter the data matrix and metadata based on selected samples and send them to Galaxy.
 You can find these steps under the "Using GEO files" header.

 # <a name="dependencies"></a>Dependencies
 * Python 2.7.12